justinyaodu/CHS-FTC-CAD/README.md

 Official GitHub repository with CAD resources for Cupertino High School's FTC teams.

+If you are new to SolidWorks, please follow the instructions [here](docs/TUTORIAL.md).

 Please keep this folder separate from your team's robot model.
 This repository is for part files only; teams should set up their own repositories as detailed below.

 ## Setting up GitHub with CAD